srele96/cpp-learning-curve/README.md

 This repository will document my C++ learning journey.
 It will also serve as document to look back and see how far I have come.

+## Repository I'm working on

+You can find source code of repository i'm working on here [sk-cpp-research](https://github.com/srele96/sk-cpp-research).

 ## Adding library in CLion project

 Download and build library, make sure you know where .dll will be.